parvpatel2609/TinyCare/README.md

 - User can track their child temperature & Heart Rate and also comes alert if it overcome a limit
 - User can also chat with each other (Like, Father & Mother)
 - Forgot Password functionally with otp authentication
+- Child eye status alert functionality (If eye status changed then send alert on mobile)

 ### Tech Stack